theproductindex/theproductindex.com/docs/README.md

 ## Types of Product Managers

-A common way to classify Product Managers is their relationship with *stakeholders*.
+A common way to classify Product Managers is stakeholders relationship.
 Stakeholders are the people that have input on the product.

+The different types are:

 ### Internal Product Manager